Updated on October 26, 2022

 One of my favorite features of the Cricut Maker machine is the adaptive tool system.
 You have probably already seen the rotary blade and knife blade.
 This system uses a sophisticated steering system to actively control the direction of the blade at all times.

-Each blade or tip is numbered so it makes it easy to know which one to use.
+Each blade or tip is numbered, making it easy to know which one to use.
 As you create your project, the onscreen instructions prompt you to switch out the blade or tip on your housing.

 And swapping out the tips and blades is easy!
-Simply press the button on the top of the QuickSwap housing to release the tip.
+Press the button on the top of the QuickSwap housing to release the tip.
 While holding the button, place your new tip on the housing and release the button.
 It is that easy!

 Basic Perforation Blade

 This blade allows you to create finely perforated lines for any design.
-It will create evenly spaced perforation lines that allow for clean tearing without the need to fold beforehand.
+It will create evenly spaced perforation lines that enable clean tearing without folding beforehand.
 It is great for tear-out book pages, raffle tickets, journals, and more!

 Purchase: